 Among other engagements, Justice Guzman is currently serving as Chair for the prestigious Appellate Judges Education Institute’s 2021 Summit.
 She is also a member of the Board of Trustees for The Center for American and International Law; the Board of Trustees for South Texas College of Law; and the Board of Visitors for Duke University School of Law.
 Since 2005, she has been a member of the American Law Institute and is a former board member for the Garland Walker American Inns of Court.

-Before taking the bench, Justice Guzman enjoyed a successful 10-year career in Houston.
-She holds a B.B.A. from the University of Houston, a law degree from South Texas College and an LL.M. from Duke University School of Law.
+Before taking the bench, Justice Guzman enjoyed a successful ten-year litigation career in Houston.
+She holds a B.B.A. from the University of Houston, a J.D. from South Texas College of Law, and an LL.M. from Duke University School of Law.

 Justice Guzman was re-elected in 2016, and her current term expires on December 31, 2022.